tdoan5/ML5800/README.md

 `your_account`: your Erdos username.

 Enter the Erdos password.
 After entering password, it does not show anything but the tunnel is opened successfuly, you can go to step 4.
-Note that if you do use any port different from 8886 (e.g. port 8880) for the above `ssh` command, in step 4, you have to enter `localhost:8880` in your browswer.
+Note that if you do use any port different from 8886 (e.g. port 8880 instead of 8886) for the above `ssh` command, in step 4, you have to enter `localhost:8880` in your browswer.

-!Note: When you're done, you can hit `Ctrl + C' to close the tunnel.
+!Note: When you're done, you can hit `Ctrl + C` to close the tunnel.

 **for example**: if my jupyter notebook app opens on Erdos with port `8891`, I will enter on my local computer: